metahashorg/node_proxy/README.md

 # Node Proxy

-This repository contains the Node Proxy source code written in C++.
+This repository contains the Proxy Node source code written in C++.
 There are two internal libraries: [libmicrohttpd2](https://github.com/metahashorg/libmicrohttpd2) and [libmhsupport](https://github.com/metahashorg/libmhsupport) used in this code.

 ## Build

-Please follow these steps to build and run Proxy on Ubuntu successfully:
+Please follow these steps to build and run Proxy on Ubuntu 14.04 x64 successfully:
 ```shell
 cmake > 3.8
     gcc > 8.0